Mortgage Lender Overlays On FHA And VA Loans

 Just because mortgage borrowers get a Fannie Mae Automated Underwriting System approval does not mean a particular lender will approve a mortgage loan application.

-- For example, a mortgage loan borrower can have an approved/eligible per DU Findings which has been automated underwritten by Fannie Mae’s Automated Underwriting System
+- For example, a borrower can have an approved/eligible per DU Findings which has been automated underwritten by Fannie Mae’s Automated Underwriting System

 - Say that the mortgage loan applicant has a mid FICO score of 620 and a debt to income ratio of 53%

-- The particular mortgage company might have mortgage lender overlays where the mortgage loan borrower might not qualify because their mortgage lender overlays
+- The particular mortgage company might have mortgage lender overlays where the borrower might not qualify because their overlays

 - They might cap their debt to income ratios to 45% on credit scores under 680 FICO even though HUD’s Credit Score Guidelines are 580